callpraths/callpraths.github.io/_posts/2022-03-30-react-reconciliation.md

 </div>

-Initially, the first step of reconciliation maps the `<App/>` on line 2 in the source code to a new `React.App` Component, and the `<Counter/>` on line 14 to a new `React.Counter` component in the Component tree.
+Initially, the first step of reconciliation maps the `<App/>` on line 2 in the source code to a new `React.App` Component and the `<Counter/>` on line 14 to a new `React.Counter` Component in the Component tree.
 The second step of reconciliation creates new DOM elements corresponding to these React Components.

 When you click `Toggle!`, the button's `onClick` handler sets `showFirst` to `false`, updating the state of the `App` Component.
 Thus, React needs to render `App` again.
-Consider the first step of reconciliation when React rerenders  `App`. `showFirst` is now `false`.
+Consider the first step of reconciliation when React re-renders  `App`. `showFirst` is now `false`.
 Therefore, `App` returns `Counter` from source code line 16 instead of 14.
 Now, the React runtime must choose between two options:

 1. Create a new `React.Counter` Component mapped to source code line 16, replacing the one from line 14 in the Component tree.
 2. Map source code line 16 to the existing `React.Counter` component.

 Similar to the heuristics used to map the Component tree into DOM in the second phase, React uses a heuristic to pick between the two options.
 Herein lies the surprise: Unlike the decision to recreate, update, or skip DOM element updates, the two options above are semantically distinct.
 Option 1 resets the internal state of the `React.Counter` Component (setting the counter back to 0) while option 2 preserves its internal state.
 In this case, the React runtime chooses the second option.
 You can observe this in the inline component above: Click `+1` a few times to increment the counter and observe how `Toggle!` fails to reset the count to 0.

-This is the fundamental problem that exists in both steps of reconciliation: There is no explicit mapping from source code (Component tree, for the second step) to the Component tree (DOM tree, for the second step).
+This is the fundamental problem that exists in both steps of reconciliation: There is no explicit mapping from the source code (Component tree, for the second step) to the Component tree (DOM tree, for the second step).
 React must sometimes choose between options using heuristics designed to maximize rendering performance.
 In reconciliation's second step, a failure of the mapping heuristic simply leads to sub-optimal performance, as [described in the official documentation][react-docs-recurse-on-children], but as my example above shows, the same problem in the first step can result in surprising functionality.

 There is inadequate explanation of this problem in the official documentation, but it [hints at the problem][react-docs-correctness-issue] in the context of arrays: